How to Block Magisk & Magisk Root in Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Block Magisk, Magisk Manager, Zygisk and other Magisk modules on Android apps using Appdome
+How to Implement Block Magisk, Magisk Manager, Zygisk and other Magisk modules in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Block Magisk, Magisk Manager, Zygisk and other Magisk modules without an SDK or gateway: